oblivioncth/PxCrypt/README.md

 Encoding data with a pre-shared key is recommended as anyone with this utility can decode keyless images.
 Using the "Relative" encoding type is even better.

+You can also pass a directory path in place of a single image to both the `encode`/`decode` command to perform a multi-part encode/decode, in which the input file is split up amongst multiple images in order to increase available storage space.
+This extends to the `measure` command as well.

 ### All Commands/Options

 #### Global Options: